phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ## Model

-MathCAD data and the B-field.
-See BarMagnetFieldData.ts.
+This section highlights the more interesting parts of the view.

+### Clock

-Model algorithms ported from Java require a constant dt clock, firing at a constant framerate.
+Model algorithms ported from Java require a constant dt clock, firing at a constant framerate; see `ConstantDtClock`.
-FELScreenModel creates an instance of ConstantDtClock to implement this.
-Instead of overriding step, subclasses of FELScreenModel should add a listener to the ConstantDtClock.
-See ConstantDtClock.ts and FELScreenModel.ts.

-All stepping is handled by the model.
+Instead of overriding `step`, model subclasses listen to ConstantDtClock.
+All stepping in this sim is handled by the model;
+there is no stepping in the view.

+### Bar Magnet

+It is not feasible to implement a numerical model of a bar magnet's B-field directly, as it relies on double integrals.
+So `BarMagnet` is a "Hollywood" model of a bar magnet, based on a static set of field vectors that were generated using MathCAD.
+See [model.md](https://github.com/phetsims/faradays-electromagnetic-lab/blob/main/doc/model.md#bar-magnet) for a more complete discussion.
+See also `BarMagnetFieldGrid` and `BarMagnetFieldData`.

+### Electromagnet

+### Coil

 The most complicated part of the sim may be `Coil.createCoilSegments`.
 It creates an ordered `CoilSegment[]` that describes the shape of the coil, and the path that electrons follow as they flow through the coil.
 So that objects (bar magnet, compass,...) may pass through the coil, CoilSegments are designated as belonging to either the foreground layer or background layer of the coil.

+The Java version also implemented collision detection, so that some (but not all) objects collided with the coil.
+The HTML5 version takes a more consistent approach, has no collision detection, and allows all object to magically pass through the coil.

+### Pickup Coil

 PickupCoil is a "Hollywood" model.
 See PickupCoil.ts.

+### Class hierarchy

 The most important part of the model class hierarchy is: